CRASHARKI/cott-tp/README.md

 ## Recommended way to play
 On top of using the texture pack, it is recomended to do the following changes in the PCSX2 config settings to get the best experience:
 -   If you use a widescreen, activate "Enable Widescreen Patches" in the Graphics settings.
--   In the game specific settings, go to Patches and activate 60 FPS if you are playing NTSC-U or 50 FPS if you are playing PAL (Do NOT activate the 60 FPS/Progressive Scan patch in PAL as it currently breaks the screen position), then also activate the 180% EE Overclock in Emulation settings for the game.
+-   In the game specific settings, go to Patches and activate the following patches: 50/60 FPS and 480p Mode; then also activate the 180% EE Overclock in Emulation settings for the game.
--   If you are playing a PAL version, go to Advanced settings, look for the PAL Frame Rate option and change it to 60 hz.
-Now the game will play in flawless 60 FPS.